-Under Title VII, the landmark federal civil rights law, employers may not discriminate based on an employee's religion.
+Under Title VII, the landmark federal civil rights law, employers may not discriminate based on an employee's sincerely held religious beliefs.
 Title VII prohibits employers from making job decisions, such as who to hire, promote, or fire, based on your religion.